Feast is a 2014 CGI short cartoon from Disney Animation Studios, directed by Patrick Osborne.

 - He Cleans Up Nicely: James is a big slab of a guy who loves food and is actually quite handsome once he starts eating better and dressing nicer.

 - Heartbreak and Ice Cream: Gender-inverted.
-James who was broken up by Kirby goes straight for the ice cream.
+James, after Kirby breaks up with him, goes straight for the ice cream.
 At first, Winston embraces this, since it means he can eat junk food again, but then he realizes how unhappy James really is.

 - Huge Guy, Tiny Girl: James is noticeably bigger than Kirby.
 Kinda makes sense, considering James's diet.